rlojek/sport_radar/README.md

 Handling both ways can be achieved by a decorator to update game score api method.

 ## Get summary logic
-As not specified -> summary can be requested any time, it will return all the finished game records up to get summary method call
+As not specified -> summary can be requested any time, it will return all the finished game records up to get summary method call.
+Simple implementation with atomic long for ease of unique id making.

+## Summary output
+The logic of formatting and sorting could be brought out to external objects if required, easy to implement as lambda or method reference.

+# Acceptance test will be added tomorrow - when I'll get some sleep and finish daily business.
+I'm very sorry for inconvenience.